Lithia Water Fountain

 In 1911, Ashland discovered it was situated next to the most lithium-loaded spring water other than New York’s Saratoga Springs, and set to work on building a world-class resort.
 Officials went as far as to pipe the spring water into town for the spa, but plans for the resort fell through as the health fad lost popularity.
 Instead, a multi-spouted drinking fountain was built and the land reserved for the spa was used as a public park near the center of town.

+Ashland’s Lithia Fountain was designed a Landmark by the American Water Works Association in 1982.
 The lithia water fountain is still maintained today, though more as a local oddity than for the water’s supposed health benefits.
+It was completely restored, to address damage, in 2010.
 The lithia water might have been popular in the early 20th century, but today it’s just known for tasting terrible, and according to some, like egg salad.

 Know Before You Go

 Go to the downtown plaza located at the Northernmost tip of Lithia Park.
 This can be accessed where North Main St and East Main Street converge.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook